UmairHussain123/react-native-expo-autocomplete-dropdown/ReadMe.md

 ## Note:

-Some time scroll not work so use "flex:1"
+Some time scroll not work so use "flex:1" in parents component

 ## Options